janizde/WP-Opening-Hours/readme.txt

 == Changelog ==

+= 2.1.2 =

+* Fixed JavaScript conflicts with other plugins

 = 2.1.1 =

 * Fixed a bug that did not load the parent set's irregular openings and holidays in active child sets.